OscarLarm/Burger/reflections/Maltes_ingenjörsdagbok.md

 ### 2024-10-14 ###

 Today we meet as a groupp to do the absolute last things for the 3.3,4.3,5.4 Reflecting and Summarizing we spent a few hours making sure that everyone got to have input in what was writen in to it.

+### Debug ###

+This is the finnal Debug to make sure that wee can follow the flow of the program and make sure that is works and get a pretty good ide on how tha informasion runs throw it.

+1. Select some functionality, e.g. Order a “Dripping With Lard Heartstopper” menu

+2. What breakpoints do you set in order to start the debug session?
+Where do you find the files to set the breakpoints in?

+3. How do you continue?
+How do you use the buttons for “Continue”, “Step Over, ”Step Into“, and ”Step out“?

+4. Watch some variable
+- How do you do this?
+- What is its current value?
+- Can you find out when the value changes?
+How?

+5. Try some different “paths” through the functionality, e.g. order something else, cancel half-way through, etc.
+- How does this effect which code is being executed?
+- How does this effect your watched variables

 - **26 september**